viant/endly/README.md

 **b) Application build and deployment**

-For instance: the following  define inline workflowto build and deploy a test app:
+For instance: the following  define inline workflow to build and deploy a test app:
 (you can easily build an app for standalone mode or in and for docker container)